-While community members and residents unattached to the local government or registered fire departments have few opportunities to participate in suppression training, there are avenues to access preparedness training within the FireSmart frame.
-Residents may be able to access training as Neighbourhood Champions, which provides them with the knowledge to engage with their communities on preparedness issues and potentially take a leading role in establishing a neighbourhood FireSmart committee to consider the development of a FireSmart neighbourhood plan (discussed under Education).
-To support grassroots efforts, training local government staff as Local FireSmart Representatives is possible through the funding program.
+Through CRI, community members have avenues to access preparedness training within the FireSmart frame.
+Residents throughout the EA Can access training as Neighbourhood Champions, which provides them with the knowledge to engage with their communities on preparedness issues and potentially take a leading role in establishing a neighbourhood FireSmart committee for developing a FireSmart neighbourhood plan (discussed under Education).
+To offer support to grassroots efforts, training local government staff as Local FireSmart Representatives is possible through the funding program.
 A FireSmart Coordinator hired by the RDN to implement wildfire resiliency initiatives should ideally have this training or Wildfire Mitigation Specialist training.
-All three staff in the RDN's Emergency Services Department are currently certified as Local FireSmart representatives.
-Internally, the RDN can also ensure its parks and planning departments receive basic training in FireSmart so they can support resiliency initiatives.
+All three staff in the RDN's Emergency Services Department currently certified Local FireSmart representatives, though staff have a limited capacity to run new programming.
+Internally, the RDN can also ensure its parks and planning departments receive basic training in FireSmart so that they can support resiliency initiatives.

-Collaborate with the Gabriola Volunteer Fire Department to access additional training for members
+Collaborate with the East Wellington and Extension volunteer fire departments to access additional training for members

 Verify that all members have received S-100 and S-185 training or equivalent SPP-WFF1, and support the Fire Department to nominate members for S-231 Engine Boss training.
-This would ensure all members, who will be the first responders to a wildfire on Gabriola, have the same knowledge of wildland suppression and enable all members to participate in structural protection deployments with the BCWS.
-Engine Boss training supports higher roles for contract members in the Province's Structural Protection Program, valuable interface firefighting experience that can be brought back to EA B.
+This would ensure all members, who will be the first responders to a wildfire in much of EA C, have the same knowledge of wildland suppression and enable all members to participate in deployments with the BCWS if desired.
+Engine Boss training supports higher roles for contract members in the Province's Structural Protection Program, valuable interface firefighting experience that can be brought back to EA C.